By Marcin Wojtyczka

 - Nominated person collects other grab bag items previously agreed upon (B)

-- Nominated person prepare liferaft for deployment (B)
+- Nominated person prepares liferaft for deployment (B)

-- Bring the life raft on deck and deploy the liferaft to leeward (downwind) side of boat (A & B).
+- Bring the life raft on deck and deploy the liferaft to the leeward (downwind) side of the boat (A & B) from a midship.
 Secure the painter (rope) prior to launching.
 After the liferaft is thrown, pull the painter sharp until it inflates.
-Launch dinghy attached to the liferaft if you have time.
+Launch the dinghy attached to the liferaft if you have time.
 Do not launch the liferaft earlier than you need it because it is difficult to hold it alongside in a rough sea

 - Try to enter the liferaft directly from the boat, do not jump.
 If impossible, secure yourself to the painter and swim to the liferaft